timKraeuter/object-diagram-js/debugger/README.md

 You need a [NodeJS](http://nodejs.org) development stack with [npm](https://npmjs.org) installed to build the project.

-To install all project dependencies execute
+To install all project dependencies, execute:

 ```
 npm install
 ```

-Build the application (including [postit-js](https://github.com/pinussilvestrus/postit-js)) via
+Check, test, and build the application (including **object-diagram-js**) via

 ```
 npm run all
 ```

-You may also spawn a development setup by executing
+You may also spawn a development setup by executing the following:

 ```
-npm run dev
+npm start
 ```

-Both tasks generate the distribution ready client-side modeler application into the `public` folder.

 Serve the application locally or via a web server (nginx, apache, embedded).